mario-hess/react-cheeseburger/README.md

 # react-cheeseburger

 A simple, dependency-free hamburger menu component for React that leverages smooth CSS animations for a seamless user experience.
-This component does not glitch, even when clicked rapidly in succession, as it smoothly transitions back and forth during animation.
+This component does not glitch when clicked rapidly in succession, as it smoothly transitions back and forth during animation.

 <div align="center">
 <a href="https://github.com/mario-hess/react-cheeseburger">